-Under the direction of the Supervisor, the Residential Care Worker is responsible for supporting individuals with cognitive and/or physical challenges in a community-based independent living environment.
-Residential Care Workers are responsible for maintaining and promoting the wellbeing, uniqueness and independence of each client.
+Under the direction of the Supervisor, the Residential Care Worker is responsible for supporting Individuals with cognitive and/or physical challenges in a community-based independent living environment.
+Residential Care Workers are responsible for maintaining and promoting the wellbeing, uniqueness and independence of each Individual supported.
 This may include but is not limited to providing physical care, menu planning and meal preparation, medication administration, day-to-day house management and documentation.

 JOB DUTIES AND RESPONSIBILITIES

-Respects and protects the rights of ILHS clients, including but not limited to their right to independence, autonomy, and self-determination; their right to choose and practice individual values, beliefs, religion, and culture; their right to privacy and dignity; and their right to live free from retaliation, discrimination, and abuse.
+Respects and protects the rights of ILHS Individuals supported, including but not limited to their right to independence, autonomy, and self-determination; their right to choose and practice individual values, beliefs, religion, and culture; their right to privacy and dignity; and their right to live free from retaliation, discrimination, and abuse.

-- Promotes and encourages each client to maintain an optimum level of health, wellbeing and self-esteem.
+- Promotes and encourages each Individual supported to maintain an optimum level of health, wellbeing and self-esteem.

-- Maintains and models appropriate personal boundaries with clients, and refrains from involvement with client personal affairs or other business that may constitute a conflict of interest.
+- Maintains and models appropriate personal boundaries with Individuals supported, and refrains from involvement with Individuals’ personal affairs or other business that may constitute a conflict of interest.

-- Supports clients with problem solving, compatibility, and conflict resolution.
+- Supports Individuals with problem solving, compatibility, and conflict resolution.

-- Promotes the integration and acceptance of clients in the community.
+- Promotes the integration and acceptance of Individuals supported in the community.

-- Fulfills the health, safety and personal care requirements of each client, including but not limited to tube feeding, oral suctioning, colostomy/ileostomy care, catheter care, and bowel care.
+- Fulfills the health, safety and personal care requirements of each Individual supported, including but not limited to tube feeding, oral suctioning, colostomy/ileostomy care, catheter care, and bowel care.

-- Implements each client’s Health Care Plan, contacts external professional supports as appropriate, and follows directions of health professionals.
+- Implements each Individuals’ Health Care Plan, contacts external professional supports as appropriate, and follows directions of health professionals.

-- Assists clients with all aspects of daily living, including but not limited to arranging appointments, transportation, accessing the community, and financial support as needed.
+- Assists Individuals supported with all aspects of daily living, including but not limited to arranging appointments, transportation, accessing the community, and financial support as needed.

-- Completes documentation of clients’ personal expenditures, as required.
+- Completes documentation of Individuals’ personal expenditures, as required.

 - Prepares nutritional meals as per Site-specific guidelines using safe and hygienic food handling and storage practices.